DFE-Digital/publish-teacher-training/guides/adr/0016-model-school-relationships-with-gias-backed-join-tables.md

 - Leaves two school representations in active use.
 - Requires code to decide whether school behaviour comes from `Site` or the new relationships.
 - Preserves the ambiguity this work is intended to remove.
-- Makes main-site compatibility a special case rather than part of the relationship model.
+- Makes legacy compatibility a special case rather than part of the relationship model.
-- Keeps some school data outside the GIAS-backed relationship model even though main sites can now be linked to GIAS schools.
+- Keeps some school data outside the GIAS-backed relationship model even though main sites and other school relationships can now be linked to GIAS schools.

 ### 3. Use GIAS-backed join tables for school relationships and keep `Site` for study placements